-The coach behind Jobs, Brin, and Sandberg had a secret weapon: love
+The bear-hugging football coach who became Silicon Valley’s go-to guru

 Stories about Campbell, his style, and his executive teachings still float around Silicon Valley, three years after his death from cancer in 2016.
 He told Apple to run the famous 1984 ad against the wishes of Apple’s board.
 He fought against Steve Jobs getting forced out of Apple while both were there, and helped him grow into a leader.
 Campbell famously hugged everybody–including the notoriously unhuggable Bill Gates.
 In 2001 Campbell asked Sheryl Sandberg (then at Google), “What do you do here?” and he refused all her answers until she explained how she contributed every day.

-Three Google leaders–former CEO Eric Schmidt, Alphabet SVP Jonathan Rosenberg, and Google director Alan Eagle–decided to collect hundreds of Campbell stories and lessons in a new book: Trillion Dollar Coach: The Leadership Playbook of Silicon Valley’s Bill Campbell.
+Three Google leaders–former CEO Eric Schmidt, former Google SVP Jonathan Rosenberg, and Google director Alan Eagle–decided to collect hundreds of Campbell stories and lessons in a new book: Trillion Dollar Coach: The Leadership Playbook of Silicon Valley’s Bill Campbell.

 The power of love